-f{walk} = per mile cost of walking.
+f{walk} = per-mile cost of walking.

-Potential Data Sources for calculating travel costs for non-motorized modes:
+Potential data ources for calculating travel costs for nonmotorized modes:

-Biking and Walking Distance MPOs including the Metro have started to incorporate biking and walking into their travel demand models, and thus the distance matrices may be available from travel model skims.
-When such skims are not available, it may be possible to approximate travel time from bicycle and pedestrian network (Krizek et al. 2007) or via online APIs like Google Maps.
+Biking and Walking Distance.
+Metropolitan planning organizations including Metro have started to incorporate biking and walking into their travel demand models, and thus the distance matrices may be available from travel model skims.
+When such skims are not available, it may be possible to approximate travel time from a bicycle and pedestrian network (Krizek et al. 2007), or via online APIs like Google Maps.